kienstra/progress-indicator/README.md

 2. Read `INSTRUCTIONS.md`
 3. Do the exercise
 4. Watch the video for the exercise solution
-4. Repeat 1-4 with the next exercise
+4. Repeat steps 1-4 for the next exercise